-Spectrum continues to honor the adage of “the return of one’s capital is more important than the return on one’s capital.”
+Spectrum Asset Management continues to honor the adage of “the return of one’s capital is more important than the return on one’s capital.”

 Protecting capital has been paramount because deflation, economic disappointments and misguided government policies have been key challenges for companies, their bonds and their stocks.
 Consistent with the above, portfolio strategy continues to be defensively driven.
 Bond positions continue to be adjusted; and equities that underperform the market indexes have been sold.
 With the exception of the Fed, the major global central banks are printing money and shoving interest rates to negative levels.
 These actions create liquidity that tends to buoy bond and stock prices.